-Assistant Professor in the History of Medicine and of History
+Assistant Professor in the History of Medicine, of Anthropology and of History

 Departments & Organizations